aws-samples/serverless-test-samples/typescript-test-samples/launchdarkly-lambda-dynamodb/readme.md

 ## Deploying via the AWS CDK

 You'll need to install the CDK.
 For more details about the AWS CDK and options for installing it, please visit the [AWS docs](https://aws.amazon.com/cdk/).
-Once the CDK is installed, follow these commands to bootstrap the deployment and then deploy it to your configured AWS account.
+Once the CDK is installed and have initiated an [authenticated CLI session](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_auth), follow these commands to bootstrap the deployment and then deploy it to your configured AWS account.

 ```bash
 cd cdk